Mikhail-Konstantinou/genetic-products-transportation/README.md

 ## Special thanks

 This project is inspired by the course [The Ultimate Beginners Guide to Genetic Algorithms in Python](https://www.udemy.com/course/the-ultimate-beginners-guide-to-genetic-algorithms-in-python/).
 The problem of loading products in a truck with a genetic algorithms solutions is inspired by this course, although the implementation is totally different and the problem is modified to support multiple quantities of a product.
+The products used are from the above mentioned course.